react-prime/react-prime-native/README.md

 ## 🚀 Releasing
 I recommend using a version branch as used in [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 For example create a branch called `release/1.0.1`.
-On this bracnh, do not forget to bump your version- and build numbers.
+Run the application in both production and development environments and fix the latest bugs.
+Also do not forget to bump your version- and build numbers.
 For iOS open `ios/PROJECT.xcworkspace` and bump the numbers in the Info tab.
 For Android open `android/app/build.gradle` and look for `versionCode` and `versionName`.

 ## ⚡️ Animations